graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

 = 1.6.9 =
+* Bug: Checkout page is now using the derived image size for the description, prior the price group height/width was used
 * Tweak: Next/Previous on the default single item page now cycles through collections in same category
 * Added additional name space for translation
 * Added filter for State and Country list